 In 2019, the SEC adopted a number of rules and rule amendments for security-based swap dealers ("SBSDs"), including: (i) capital, margin and segregation requirements; (ii) record-keeping, reporting and notification requirements; and (iii) the application of risk mitigation techniques to uncleared portfolios of security-based swaps.
 In December 2019, the SEC also adopted rules and interpretations (effective 6 April 2020) intended to expand and improve the framework for regulating cross-border security-based swaps.
 The December 2019 rules address registration requirements for foreign SBSDs, including guidance on the process for obtaining substituted compliance for non-US SBSDs.
 UBS expects that UBS AG will be required to register as an SBSD.
-The date for security-based swap entities to register with the SEC, and to comply with other securities-based swaps regulations (including margin, capital, segregation, record-keeping and reporting, and business conduct requirements), is 6 October 2021.
+The date for security-based swap regulations

+(including margin, capital, segregation, record-keeping and reporting, and business conduct requirements), is 6 October 2021.